-Whether you're looking to get a mortgage, a loan or a credit card, a good credit score is likely to increase your chances of being accepted as well as getting a good deal.
-Here are some simple Dos and Don'ts to guide you in the right direction.
+Whether you're looking to get a mortgage, loan or credit card, a good credit score is likely to increase your chances of being accepted as well as get a lower interest rate.

-Do register to vote
+Register to vote

-Do have regular check-ups
+Have regular check-ups

-Do cancel any cards you don't use
+Cancel any credit cards you don't use

-Do rebuild your credit
+Rebuild your credit

-Do pay on time
+Pay on time

-Your payment history in the last 12 months will be the most important to lenders.
-So if you've missed payments in the past but have since become more reliable, your credit score might not be affected as much as you might think.
+Show lenders that you're a responsible borrower by always paying your bills on time.
+Lenders want to know they can rely on you to make regular payments.
+A missed payment is likely to negatively affect your credit score so be sure to keep on top of your payments.
+Your payment history in the last 12 months will be most important to lenders.
+So if you've missed payments in the past, but have since become more reliable, your credit score might not be affected as much as you might think.

-Don't make multiple applications simultaneously
+Avoid multiple applications

 Too many applications could indicate that you're struggling for money.
 If you just want to compare rates, ask your lender to do a 'quotation search' instead of a 'credit application search'.

-Don't regularly draw cash on your credit card
+Don't withdraw cash on your credit card

-Repeatedly drawing cash on your credit card could affect your credit score, as it suggests you're unable to get money from elsewhere.
+Repeatedly withdrawing cash on your credit card could affect your credit score, as it suggests you're unable to get money from elsewhere.
 It can also be expensive as you'll usually pay a cash withdrawal fee and a higher rate of interest if you use your credit card in this way.

 Don't use credit repair companies

-They can be expensive - and they're not able to do anything you can't do yourself, often for free.
+They can be expensive and they're not able to do anything you can't do yourself, often for free.
 There are plenty of good things you can do improve your credit score, but it will take time.